 Disadvantages of Rainwater Harvesting

-Rainfall is hard to predict and sometimes little or no rainfall can limit the supply of rainwater.
+Rainfall is hard to predict, and sometimes little, or no rainfall can limit the supply of rainwater.
 It is not advisable to depend on rainwater alone for all your water needs in areas where there is limited rainfall.

 Certain types of roofs may seep chemicals, insects, dirt or animals droppings that can harm plants if it is used for watering the plants.

-Rainwater harvesting is a system that is gaining speed over time.
+Rainwater harvesting is a system that is gaining momentum over time.
 Areas that experience high amounts of rainfall will benefit the most from the system and will be able to distribute water to dry lands with ease.
 However, the beneficial environmental impact of the system is what drives it further as of now.